Bile Duct Cancer

 Bile duct cancers are most commonly found just outside of the liver in the perihilar area and least commonly within the liver.

 The incidence of bile duct cancer increases with age.
-The cancer is slow growing, invading local structures and for that reason, the diagnosis is often made late in the disease process often when the bile ducts are blocked preventing bile drainage from the liver and gallbladder into the intestine.
-Depending upon where the blockage occurs, this can lead to inflammation of the liver and pancreas.
+It is a slow-growing cancer that invades local structures and for that reason, the diagnosis is often made late in the disease process when the bile ducts become blocked.
+This prevents bile drainage from the liver into the intestine.
+Depending upon where the blockage occurs, this can lead to inflammation of the liver (hepatitis) and/or pancreas (pancreatitis).

 Get the latest treatment options.